Seventh Crusade: Interlude in Cyprus

-Louis IX arrived in Cyprus on 17 September 1248 and debarked the next day accompanied by the queen, her sister, and his chamberlain Jean Pierre Sarrasin (John the Saracen).
-Sarrasin wrote an extensive letter, quoted in the Rothelin, writing of their experience of being at sea for 22 days.
+Louis IX arrived in Cyprus on 17 September 1248 and landed the next day accompanied by his queen, her sister, and his chamberlain Jean Pierre Sarrasin (John the Saracen).
+Sarrasin wrote an extensive letter, quoted in the Rothelin, apropos of their voyage at sea, an experience of some good 22 days.
 After a discourse by Rothelin's anonymous author on the perils of sea travel and authentic or legendary Roman history, the work returns to Sarrasin's letter for the events occurring through 1250.
 After arriving in Cyprus, the royal party had a long wait for their forces to assemble.
-The delay was costly, as many men were lost to disease, including John of Montfort, son of a crusader, Peter of Vendôme, John I of Dreux, and Archambaud IX of Bourbon, grandson of a veteran of the Third Crusade.
+The delay was costly, as many men were lost to diseases, including John of Montfort, son of a crusader, Peter of Vendôme, John I of Dreux, and Archambaud IX of Bourbon, grandson of a veteran of the Third Crusade.
 Robert VII of Béthune was among those who died en route to Cyprus.
-Others ran out of their own funds, requiring support from the king.
+Similarly costly were, however, the limited funding some of his vassals had who then required royal support.
 As the troops for the Crusade gathered in Cyprus, they were well received by Henry I of Cyprus.
-The nobles from France were supplemented by those from Acre including Jean de Ronay and Guillaume de Sonnac.
-The two eldest sons of John of Brienne, Alsonso of Brienne and Louis of Brienne, would also join the Crusade (and both survive).
+The nobles from France were supplemented by those from Acre, among whom were Jean de Ronay and Guillaume de Sonnac.
+The two eldest sons of John of Brienne, Alsonso of Brienne and Louis of Brienne, also joined and outlived the Crusade.
 John of Ibelin, nephew to the Old Lord of Beirut, joined later in 1249.
-When the plan of campaign was discussed, it was agreed that Egypt was the objective.
-It was the richest and most vulnerable province of the Ayyubids and many remembered how the sultan's father al-Kamil had been willing to exchange Jerusalem itself for Damietta in the Fifth Crusade.
+When the plan of the campaign was discussed, it was agreed that Egypt was the objective.
+It was the richest and most vulnerable province of the Ayyubids and many remembered how the sultan's father, al-Kamil had been willing to exchange Jerusalem itself for Damietta in the Fifth Crusade.

-Louis wanted to start operations at once but was dissuaded by the grand masters and the Syrian barons.
-The winter storms would soon begin and the coast of the Nile delta would be too dangerous to breach.
-In addition, they hoped to persuade the king to intervene in internal Ayyubid affairs.
+Louis wanted to start operations at once but was deterred from the grand masters and Syrian barons.
+The winter storms would soon begin and the coast of the delta of Nile would be too dangerous to reach.
+In addition, they hoped to persuade the king to intervene in the Ayyubid affairs.
 The Franks also missed an opportunity as the sultan as-Salih Ayyub had taken his army to fight an-Nasir Yusuf, emir of Aleppo, at Homs.
 The Templars had already entered into negotiations with the sultan suggesting that territorial concessions would be met with Frankish intervention.
-Louis would have nothing to do with such a scheme as he had come to fight the infidel Muslims, not to indulge in diplomacy.
-He ordered Guillaume de Sonnac to break off negotiations and sent a set of demands to the sultan.
+Louis wanted to have nothing to do with scheming or excelling at diplomacy, he had come to fight the Muslims.
+He ordered Guillaume de Sonnac to break the negotiations off and sent a list of demands to the sultan.
 The sultan's response was equally diplomatic.